quicwg/qlog/draft-marx-qlog-main-schema.md

 # Notes on Practical Use

-TBD : discuss that implementation do not have to output qlog directly.
+TBD : discuss that implementations do not have to output qlog directly.
 It is good practice to log in whatever way you want, and then just write a transformer to qlog for use in tooling.